-This light and airy Lemon Chiffon Pie is made with a simple three ingredient graham cracker crust and an easy lemon curd that is made in the microwave.
-This delicious simple pie is a lemon lovers delight.
+This light and airy Lemon Chiffon Pie is made with a simple three-ingredient graham cracker crust and an easy lemon curd that is made in the microwave.
+This delicious, simple pie is a lemon lovers delight.

 How do you make Lemon Chiffon Pie?

 Now melt a little bit of butter in the microwave and set it aside to cool.
-Then mix the the gelatin and water together in a small bowl and let it soften.
+Then mix the gelatin and water together in a small bowl and let it soften.

-Grab a medium sized microwavable bowl and mix together the sugar and egg yolks.
-Now whisk in the lemon juice, lemon zest and the butter (that you set aside).
-Then microwave the mixture for 1 minute intervals stirring between each interval until the mixture is thick enough to coat the back of a spoon.
+Grab a medium-sized microwavable bowl and mix together the sugar and egg yolks.
+Now whisk in the lemon juice, lemon zest, and the butter (that you set aside).
+Then microwave the mixture for 1-minute intervals stirring between each interval until the mixture is thick enough to coat the back of a spoon.
 Whisk in the softened gelatin (that you set aside).
 Let the mixture cool for about 20 minutes.
 It will thicken as it cools.

 - Most grocery stores carry pasteurized eggs or follow the link on pasteurizing your own eggs.

-Other lemon recipes you will love!
+Other lemon recipes to try!

-PrintLemon Chiffon Pie
+Lemon Chiffon Pie

 Ingredients